 3. Advanced SEO Interview Questions and Answers

-Basic SEO Interview Questions and Answers
+Basic SEO Interview Questions and Answers for freshers (Entry level)

 1. What is SEO and how does it work?